krawaller/algol5/modules/content/material/games/desdemona/rules.md

 {SETUP:name=basic,board=border}
 </div>

-Regular variant shown to the left, "border" variant to the right (see further below).
+Regular and "lago" variant shown to the left, "border" variant to the right (see further below).

 There are two types of units in {GAME}: